 The following are the basic eligibility requirements that all students must meet in order to be approved to go abroad:

-Education abroad programs offered or supported by UNC Charlotte serve currently-enrolled, degree-seeking students; students who are not currently matriculated at UNC Charlotte cannot go abroad for academic credit.
+Education abroad programs offered or supported by UNC Charlotte serve currently-enrolled, degree-seeking students; students who are not currently matriculated at UNC Charlotte cannot go abroad for academic credit or receive support from the OEA.
 Please review the "Seniors" section on this page for what this means for graduating students.

 Academic Standing & GPA